 - Medial rotation: Gluteus medius and minimus, semitendinosus and semimembranosus

 Hip joint can be affected by many pathologies like osteoarthritis, rheumatoid arthritis.
-Trauma can result into Fracture to the Neck of Femur, intertrochanteric fractures or subtrochanteric fractures of the hip.
+Trauma can result in fractures of the neck of femur, intertrochanteric fractures or subtrochanteric fractures of the hip.
 Hip joint can also get dislocated.

 Hip joint replacement is a common surgery performed to replace the diseased or injured hip.